 Rubies are the red variety of corundum, chemically written as Al2O3.
 Pure corundum is colorless, with the red color caused by chromium (Cr) being present in the right amount (approximately 2% of total mass is the ideal, maximum amount found in nature).
 Their tone needs to be medium to dark, since corundum colored red with light tones are actually pink sapphires.
 Pink sapphires can come from the same rough as rubies.

-Chromium is the reason rubies grow in this shape, rather than its mineral cousin sapphires.
+Chromium is the reason rubies grow in this flat, hexagonal shape, rather than its mineral cousin sapphires.
 Rubies and sapphires are both differently colored varieties of the mineral species corundum.

 The chromium does not mix with the corundum very well in the super heated environment, and the chromium makes it form very shallowly.
-A ruby needs a lot more chromium than a blue sapphire needs iron and titanium (2% vs. 0.1%, approximate values).
+A ruby needs a lot more chromium than a blue sapphire needs iron and titanium (2% vs. 0.1%, approximate values respectively).

 The size and shape of the gem rough is inhibited by the large amount of chromium.
 Chromium is also a rarer element than iron and titanium, making rubies rarer too.